Sean2108/bankruptcyprediction/README.md

 ## Running the code

 Remember to add the datasets into the ./data/ folder.
 Or change the directory written in the code.

 ## Problem Statement

 Using AI and deep learning to perform financial evaluation of firms (with a focus on Bankruptcy Prediction) via big data.

-With increasing instability and unpredictability in the financial markets, companies can see their value rise to unpredecented heights on a good day and plummet rapidly in bad ones.
-Not many firms will be able to survive such turbulent changes and many companies have found themselves getting into cash flow problems.
-For instance, many firms in the retail industry had to file for bankruptcy in 2018.
-With more turbulent times expected due to factors like the disruptions brought about by AI, geopolitical tensions, an ailing Chinese economy, Brexit and US-China trade wars, bankruptcy prediction will become increasing important.

 ## Dataset